hafedhmhammdi/prometheus-grafana-openshift-430/docs/README.md

 1. How to use the default Grafana dashboard available in Openshift.
 2. How to install Prometheus and Grafana Operators
 3. How to install Prometheus and Grafana Operators instances, service monitors and sample dashboards.
-4. How to import and view the Custom dashboards.
+4. How to import and view Custom dashboards.
 ```